pomerium/pomerium/docs/reference/readme.md

 - If [Identity Provider Name](#identity-provider-name) is set to `google`, will default to [Identity Provider Service Account](#identity-provider-service-account)
 - Otherwise, will default to ambient credentials in the default locations searched by the Google SDK.
 This includes GCE metadata server tokens.

 ### Signing Key

 - Environmental Variable: `SIGNING_KEY`
 - Config File Key: `signing_key`
 - Type: [base64 encoded] `string`
 - Optional

-Signing Key is the [Elliptic Curve] private key used to sign a user's attestation JWT which can be consumed by upstream applications to pass along identifying user information like username, id, and groups.
+Signing Key is the private key used to sign a user's attestation JWT which can be consumed by upstream applications to pass along identifying user information like username, id, and groups.

 If set, the signing key's public key will can retrieved by hitting Pomerium's `/.well-known/pomerium/jwks.json` endpoint which lives on the authenticate service.
 (If running the authentication service separately, this option must also be set there.)